History of science: Approaches to history of science

-Prehistoric times
+Prehistory

 In prehistoric times, knowledge and technique were passed from generation to generation in an oral tradition.
 For instance, the domestication of maize for agriculture has been dated to about 9,000 years ago in southern Mexico, before the development of writing systems.
 Similarly, archaeological evidence indicates the development of astronomical knowledge in preliterate societies.

 The oral tradition of preliterate societies had several features, the first of which was its fluidity.
 New information was constantly absorbed and adjusted to new circumstances or community needs.
 There were no archives or reports.
 This fluidity was closely related to the practical need to explain and justify a present state of affairs.
 Another feature was the tendency to describe the universe as just sky and earth, with a potential underworld.
 They were also prone to identify causes with beginnings, thereby providing a historical origin with an explanation.
 There was also a reliance on a "medicine man" or "wise woman" for healing, knowledge of divine or demonic causes of diseases, and in more extreme cases, for rituals such as exorcism, divination, songs, and incantations.
 Finally, there was an inclination to unquestioningly accept explanations that might be deemed implausible in more modern times while at the same time not being aware that such credulous behaviors could have posed problems.

 The development of writing enabled humans to store and communicate knowledge across generations with much greater accuracy.
 Its invention was a prerequisite for the development of philosophy and later science in ancient times.
 Moreover, the extent to which philosophy and science would flourish in ancient times depended on the efficiency of a writing system (e.g., use of alphabets).

-Earliest roots
+Ancient Near East

-The earliest roots of science can be traced to Ancient Egypt and Mesopotamia in around 3000 to 1200 BCE.
+The earliest roots of science can be traced to the Ancient Near East c.
+3000–1200 BCE – in particular to Ancient Egypt and Mesopotamia.